tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 #define IMGUI_DEFINE_MATH_OPERATORS
 #include "imgui_internal.h"

-so that most imgui internals are accessible, but there's no guarantee it will work.
+so that most imgui internals are accessible.

+There's no guarantee this approach will work for all the addons, but it should in most cases.

 -----------------------------------------------------------------------------------------------------------------------------------
 A MINIMAL EXAMPLE: mainBasic.cpp